 Visitors: 9.53 million

-Everyone who has been to Rome knows that it is a very touristy city.
-This can occasionally be frustrating, but at the same time it is understandable: It will certainly be difficult to find another city that has as many classic attractions.
-Athens is probably the only one that can match Rome in this regard.
+Anyone who has been to Rome knows that it is a very touristy city.
+This can occasionally be frustrating, but at the same time it is understandable: It will certainly be difficult to find another city that has so many classic and historic attractions.
+Athens is probably the only city that can match Rome in this regard.

 In Rome you can experience attractions such as the Vatican, the Colosseum, Forum Romanum, the Trevi Fountain, Pantheon, the Spanish Steps, Villa Borghese and much more.
-History lovers usually come back time and time again, so Rome is in no risk of losing its high ranking on this list.
-It also continues to attract visitors from all over the world, so it should soon exceed ten million yearly tourist arrivals.
+History enthusiasts usually come back time and time again, so Rome essentially has zero risk of losing its high ranking on this list.
+It also continues to attract tourists from all over the world, so it should soon exceed ten million yearly visitors.

 Visitors: 9.04 million

-The popular Czech city Prague has been climbing in the statistics over the last couple of years.
-It’s a beautiful city with stunning architecture: Just look at the astronomical clock, or one of the many nearby castles.
-There are many things to see all year around.
+The popular Czech capital has been climbing up in the statistics over the last couple of years.
+It’s a beautiful city with stunning architecture: Just look at the astronomical clock, the Charles Bridge, or one of the many nearby castles.
+There are many things to see all year round in Prague.

-Overall, Prague is one of the most interesting cities in Europe, so it is no surprise that the Czech capital is now getting over 9 million visitors per year.
+Overall, Prague is one of the most interesting cities in Europe, so it is no surprise that the Czech metropolis is now receiving more than 9 million visitors per year.
 The city is absolutely stunning!

 Visitors: 8.48 million

-Amsterdam is famous for a bit of everything: The free-spirited culture, the history, the art and the many canals and harbours.
+Amsterdam is famous for a bit of everything: The open-minded culture, the history, the art, and the many canals and harbors.

 The look of Amsterdam is so recognizable that most people know what it looks like – even if they’ve never been there.
-However, a trip to Amsterdam is always recommended, and an increasing number of travelers are stopping by each year.
-In 2018, it was the sixth most visited city in Europe, totalling over 8 million arrivals.
+However, a trip to Amsterdam is always recommended, and an increasing number of people are stopping by each year.
+In 2018, it was the sixth most visited city in Europe, totaling over 8 million arrivals.

 It’s easy to get in and out of Amsterdam.
-With rail connections to Germany, Belgium and France, you can cheaply and quickly move on to your next destination after you’ve experienced the city.
-The Amsterdam-Schiphol Airport – one of Europe’s best – also offers connections to all corners of the world.
+With railway connections to Germany, Belgium and France, you can affordably move on to your next destination after you’ve experienced the city.
+The Amsterdam-Schiphol Airport – one of Europe’s best airports – also offers connections to all corners of the world.

 Visitors: 6.73 million

-Despite not being the capital of Spain, Barcelona is by far the most popular destination for people traveling to the Iberian country.
-With a precious location right on the Mediterranean coast, Barcelona is able to provide the city experience and the beach life simultaneously.
+Despite not being the capital of Spain, Barcelona is by far the most popular destination for people traveling to the Iberian peninsula.
+With a precious location right on the Mediterranean coast, Barcelona is able to provide both the city experience and the beach life.